The American Language

-The American Language; An Inquiry into the Development of English in the United States, first published in 1919, is H. L. Mencken's book about the English language as spoken in the United States.
+The American Language; An Inquiry into the Development of English in the United States, first published in 1919, is a book written by H. L. Mencken about the English language as spoken in the United States.

 Origins and concept

 Mencken was inspired by "the argot of the colored waiters" in Washington, as well as one of his favorite authors, Mark Twain, and his experiences on the streets of Baltimore.
 In 1902, Mencken remarked on the "queer words which go into the making of 'United States.'"
 The book was preceded by several columns in The Evening Sun.
 Mencken eventually asked "Why doesn't some painstaking pundit attempt a grammar of the American language...
 English, that is, as spoken by the great masses of the plain people of this fair land?"